 Looking for a place to stay in Palma de Mallorca?
-Start your search for hotels in Plama de Mallorca with us!
+Start your search for hotels in Palma de Mallorca with us!

 How to Get to the Caves of Drach

 The drive was an easy freeway jaunt from our base of the Marriott Club Son Antem in Llucmajor (53 minutes via MA-5120 to be exact).
-We enjoyed the scenery as the sunburnt landscape of olive trees, terraced hills and cobalt skies glided by our windows.
+My husband I enjoyed the scenery as the sunburnt landscape of olive trees, terraced hills and cobalt skies glided by our windows.